 We agreed to stay in touch, since Laura’s gathering resources for her ministries.
 Then we spoke with Eddie, whom we’d met before Mass.

-Such nice folks, Eddie, Laura, and a couple of others with whom we interacted.
-They certainly made us feel welcome.
-And I was especially grateful for the scapular and the prayers, special mementos from our time together at Mass that evening.
+Such nice folks, I thought.
+Eddie, Laura, and a couple of others with whom we’d interacted had certainly made us feel welcome.
+And I was tickled pink for the special mementos— the scapular and the prayers— from our time together at Mass that evening.

 Familiar yet new

-To have had this very special promise in my possession all these years and not know anything about it until Padre Tito and Laura came along?
+To have had this very special promise in my possession all these years and not know anything about it until Padre Tito and Laura came along was simply incredible.

 Flos Carmeli… O beautiful flower of Carmel, most fruitful vine, splendor in heaven, holy and singular, who brought forth the Son of God still ever remaining a pure virgin… assist me in this necessity.
 O star of the sea, help and protect me!
 Show me that you are my mother.